 Windows Server Cloud

 Cloud hosting means that you can get Windows Server on remote infrastructure, not just on your on-premises machines.
 Microsoft offers its Azure cloud servers on a subscription basis.
 However, you are not limited to Microsoft’s own services if you want to get Windows Server on the Cloud.
-Other providers employ Windows Server, which enables you to choose between service plans offered by a range of companies if you want to use Windows Server without having to buy it and run it on your own hardware.
+Other providers employ Windows Server, enabling you to choose between service plans offered by a range of companies if you want to use Windows Server without having to buy it and run it on your own hardware.
 For example, Google Cloud includes a Windows Server option.

 Whether you choose to migrate all of your server activity to the Cloud or create a hybrid network, the latest versions of Windows Server will enable you to deliver services to your staff and customers seamlessly.